Electric-Coin-Company/zashi-android/docs/Sideloading.md

    disk space (IDE + Android SDK + Android Emulator).
 1. The second option is to install the Android SDK tools only, which requires less disk space and is used within the machine's terminal.
-Remember that this approach requires some manual steps, and you might need to adjust the commands based on the specific versions and configurations you choose.
+Remember that this approach requires some manual steps, and you might need to adjust the following commands based on the specific versions and configurations you choose.
    - Tip: On Unix-based OS, SdkManager and the other tools are invoked with `./sdkmanager`.
 On Windows, SdkManager is invoked with `sdkmanager`.
 Throughout the documentation, the macOS and Linux syntax is used by  default.
+   1. Download and install **Java** if you haven't done so yet
+      - Install JVM 17 or greater on your system.
+Our setup has been tested with Java 17.
+Although a variety of JVM distributions are available and should work, we have settled on recommending [Adoptium/Temurin] (https://adoptium.net) because this is the default distribution used by Gradle toolchains.
+Be sure that the `JAVA_HOME` environment variable points to the correct Java version using the command:
+         ```
+         export JAVA_HOME="$(/usr/libexec/java_home)"
+         ```
    1. Download Android **cmdline-tools**
       - If you haven't already, download the Android cmdline-tools from the official [website](https://developer.android.com/studio), section _Command Line Tools_.